a22057916w/Studio/LAMP.md

 extension=gd
 ```
 #### MySQL/MariaDB
-Install and configure MySQL/MariaDB as described in [MariaDB](https://wiki.archlinux.org/title/MariaDB) or following the tutorial below.
+Install and configure MySQL/MariaDB as described in [MariaDB](https://wiki.archlinux.org/title/MariaDB) or refer to the tutorial in next section.

 Uncomment the following lines in `/etc/php/php.ini`:
 ```